Drury, Padres rally to beat Nola, Phillies 8-5, tie NLCS 1-1

 When Austin Nola grounded out in the second inning, it was the first pitcher-batter matchup between siblings in postseason history.

 Big brother came up again in the fifth with one out and Kim Ha-seong on first base.
-Aaron Nola threw over several times before Austin singled to center to bring in the speedy Kim, whose helmet flew off between second and third before he scored with a headfirst slide.
+Aaron Nola threw over several times before Austin singled to right-center to bring in the speedy Kim, who was running on an 0-2 pitch.
+His helmet flew off between second and third before he scored with a headfirst slide.

 ”It’s a typical plate appearance vs. my brother.
 I’m 0-2,” Austin Nola said. ”I might as well just walk up there and tell him to put two strikes on me because that’s what it feels like.
 I just battle.
 I know the kind of pitcher he is.
 He’s not going to give in.
 I’m just trying to hit something hard through the middle and good things happen.”